 - Recreation Center.
 Membership to a local facility, where newlyweds can work out together, go for a swim, or take classes.

 - TV Subscriptions.
 Netflix offers gift cards (you can buy them at Staples) that are redeemable toward monthly subscription services.
-A Hulu gift subscription is $7.99.
+A Hulu gift subscription starts at $5.99.
 Simply set how much you want to spend and the newlyweds can curl up for a “House of Cards” marathon.

 - Couples Massages.
 Guaranteed to reduce post-wedding stress.
 Expect to spend from $75 to $100.

 - Events.
-Tickets to a festival, fair, wine-tasting, concert, or other event for under $100.
+Tickets to a festival, concert fair, wine-tasting, concert, or other event for under $100.

 - Memberships.
 Annual memberships to a local attraction the newlyweds would enjoy, such as a museum or zoo.